Dr Ricky Carvel is Lecturer in Combustion & Fire Dynamics in the BRE Centre for Fire Safety Engineering at the University of Edinburgh, Scotland.

 As well as his teaching and research responsibilities at the University, he currently provides fire safety engineering consultancy services to a number of different companies, primarily with regards to tunnel fire safety and fire dynamics.
 He has authored more than 20 journal papers and more than 40 conference papers.

-In the academic session 2016-17 he will be teaching the courses "Fire Science & Fire Dynamics" and "Fire Safety Engineering Analysis & Design" to undergraduate and MSc students.
-He currently supervises four PhD students.
+In the academic session 2017-18 he will be teaching the courses "Fire Science & Fire Dynamics" and "Fire Safety Engineering Analysis & Design" to undergraduate and MSc students.
+He currently supervises three PhD students.